 Now that you know the significance of pre-marriage books let’s look at some of the popular and highly recommended titles.

 First Year of Marriage: The Newlyweds Guide to Building a Strong Foundation and Adjusting to Married Life

-As the title suggests, this book by Marcus and Ashley Kusi talks about the best ways you can form a strong foundation of marriage and adjust to your new lives as a newlyweds.
-It is a good read to know the premarital considerations that can help you figure out what to be ready for after saying “I Do”.
+As the title suggests, this book by Marcus and Ashley Kusi talks about the best ways you can form a strong foundation of marriage and adjust to your new lives as newlyweds.

 101 Questions to Ask Before You Get Engaged

-Written by H. Norman Wright who is a licensed Marriage, Family and Child Therapist, the book delves deep into the right questions to ask your beloved before you decide to get engaged.
+By H. Norman Wright, a licensed Marriage, Family, and Child Therapist, the book delves deep into the right questions to ask your beloved before you decide to get engaged.

 Smart Couples Finish Rich is indeed one of the best books to read before getting married as it gives excellent tips on how to achieve financial security.